 Stress Management | Practicing deep breathing, meditation, or yoga to reduce stress |

-Understanding Risk Factors and Individual Considerations
+Risk Factors and Individual Considerations

 Excedrin can have risks like liver harm or allergies.
 To avoid these, always follow the dose and talk to a doctor first.
 Here are important things to remember: